 In connection with the Company's acquisition of Traffix Systems in the second quarter of fiscal year 2012, the Company assumed the Traffix 2007 Israeli Employee Share Option Plan, or the Traffix Plan.
 Unvested options to acquire Traffix's common stock were converted into options to acquire the Company's common stock in connection with the acquisition.
 A total of 106,829 shares of common stock were reserved for issuance under the Traffix Plan.
 The plan provided for grants of stock options to persons who were employees, officers, directors, consultants or advisors to Traffix on or prior to February 21, 2012.
-During the fiscal year 2015, the Company issued no stock options or restricted stock units under the Traffix Plan.
-As of September 30, 2015, there were options to purchase 4,562 shares outstanding and no shares available for additional awards under the Traffix Plan.
+During the fiscal year 2016, the Company issued no stock options or restricted stock units under the Traffix Plan.
+As of September 30, 2016, there were options to purchase 774 shares outstanding and no shares available for additional awards under the Traffix Plan.
 The Company terminated the Traffix Plan effective January 3, 2014 and no additional shares may be issued from the Traffix Plan.

 In February 2013, the Company adopted the LineRate Acquisition Equity Incentive Plan, or the LineRate Acquisition Plan.
 The LineRate Acquisition Plan provided for discretionary grants of non-statutory stock options and stock units for employees, directors and consultants of LineRate Systems to whom the Company offered employment in connection with the Company's acquisition of LineRate Systems.
 A total of 100,000 shares of common stock were reserved for issuance under the LineRate Acquisition Plan.
 Upon certain changes in control of the Company, the surviving entity will either assume or substitute all outstanding stock awards under the LineRate Acquisition Plan or the vesting of 50% of the stock awards shall be accelerated.
-During the fiscal year 2015, the Company issued no stock options or restricted stock units outstanding and no shares available for awards under the LineRate Acquisition Plan.
+During the fiscal year 2016, the Company issued no stock options or restricted stock units under the LineRate Acquisition Plan.
+As of September 30, 2016, there were no options outstanding, 10,041 restricted stock units outstanding and no shares available for awards under the LineRate Acquisition Plan.
 The Company terminated the LineRate Acquisition Plan effective January 3, 2014 and no additional shares may be issued from the LineRate Acquisition Plan.

 In connection with the Company's acquisition of LineRate Systems in the second quarter of fiscal year 2013, the Company assumed the LineRate Systems, Inc. Third Amended and Restated 2009 Equity Incentive Plan, or the LineRate Plan.
 Unvested options to acquire LineRate Systems' common stock were converted into options to acquire the Company's common stock in connection with the acquisition.
 A total of 201,478 shares of common stock were reserved for issuance under the LineRate Plan.
 The plan provided for grants of stock options to persons who were employees, officers, directors, consultants or advisors to LineRate Systems on or prior to February 11, 2013.
-During the fiscal year 2015, the Company issued no stock options or restricted stock units under the LineRate Plan.
-As of September 30, 2015, there were options to purchase 8,608 shares outstanding and no shares available for additional awards under the LineRate Plan.
+During the fiscal year 2016, the Company issued no stock options or restricted stock units under the LineRate Plan.
+As of September 30, 2016, there were options to purchase 1,000 shares outstanding and no shares available for additional awards under the LineRate Plan.
 The Company terminated the LineRate Plan effective January 3, 2014 and no additional shares may be issued from the LineRate Plan.